Karen David

-Karen Shenaz David (born 15 April 1979) is a Canadian actress, singer, and songwriter, best known for portraying Princess Isabella Maria Lucia Elizabetta of Valencia in ABC's fairytale-themed musical-comedy television series Galavant, as well as the Head of Spanish, Cesca Montoya, in the BBC One school-based drama series Waterloo Road, and Layla in the American action film The Scorpion King 2: Rise of a Warrior.
+Karen Shenaz David (born 15 April 1979) is a Canadian and British actress, singer, and songwriter, best known for portraying Princess Isabella Maria Lucia Elizabetta of Valencia in ABC's fairytale-themed musical-comedy television series Galavant, as well as the Head of Spanish, Cesca Montoya, in the BBC One school-based drama series Waterloo Road, and Layla in the American action film The Scorpion King 2: Rise of a Warrior.
 She starred as Angela in the ITV television series Cold Feet, and played Princess Jasmine/Shirin in the sixth season of Once Upon a Time.

 She had a recurring role on The CW's Legacies as Emma, a guidance counselor and witch, and played regular character Grace Mukherjee in Fear the Walking Dead.

-She has had a recurring role as former Mi6 agent Rose Dinshaw on NBC’s The Irrational.
+She has had a recurring role as former MI6 agent Rose Dinshaw on NBC's The Irrational.

 Early life

 David was born in Shillong, Meghalaya, India, to a family of "Chinese, Khasi and a sliver of Jewish heritage".
 Her mother is of Khasi-Indian and Chinese descent, while her father is Indian-Jewish.
 She was raised in Canada and then at age 17, David moved to Britain to study at the Guildford School of Acting.
 She then moved back to Canada for a time in the late 1990s, studying radio and television arts at Ryerson University in Toronto.